rhtconsulting/fuse-quickstarts/karaf/rest_dsl_basic_auth/README.md

 Troubleshooting
 -----------------------
 If you run into any problems starting the Quickstart, check out some of the solutions below to get them working.

-### No bean could be found in the registry for: restlet
-If you encounter errors similar to the one below when starting the route it is because you do not have the `camel-restlet` features installed.

-	Error occurred during starting Camel: CamelContext(fusequickstart-restdsl-camel) due No bean could be found in the registry for: restlet of type: org.apache.camel.spi.RestConsumerFactory org.apache.camel.NoSuchBeanException: No bean could be found in the registry for: restlet of type: org.apache.camel.spi.RestConsumerFactory

-To resolve this error, install the `camel-restlet` feature in Fuse with the following command.

-	features:install camel-restlet

 ### Not getting JSON returned from Endpoint
 If you are not getting JSON returned from the REST endpoints, then it is because no JSON Converters can be found on the classpath.
 You can resolve this by installing the `camel-jackson` feature using the following command.